 While LAMMPS is running, the contents of the status bar change.
-On the left side there is a text indicating that LAMMPS is running, which also indicates the number of active threads, when thread-parallel acceleration was selected in the Preferences dialog.
+The text fields that normally show "Ready." and the current working directory, change into an area showing the CPU utilization in percent.
+Nest to it is a text indicating that LAMMPS is running, which also indicates the number of active threads (in case thread-parallel acceleration was selected in the Preferences dialog).
 On the right side, a progress bar is shown that displays the estimated progress for the current run or minimize command.